The trip

 - Viewing deck

-- Dedicated dog-friendly cabins plus outside communal dog exercise area
+- Dedicated dog-friendly cabins plus outside communal dog area

 Facts